donishree/Phoenix-ai/README.md

 ## 🎯 Project Goal

-The goal of Phoenix AI is to help identify webpages that may need optimization by analyzing observable search-performance signals.
+The goal of Phoenix AI is to identify webpages that may need optimization by analyzing observable search-performance signals.

 The system classifies webpages into three risk categories: